JensForstmann/factorio-mod-player-count-based-research-speed/README.md

 In vanilla there is no productivity bonus research.
 Having a productivity multiplier of 1 will not change it.
 But if you want to grant a bonus when more players are online you can set it to 1.1 (resulting in +10% productivity).

-When using other mods which adds research to give you productivity bonus this multiplier will apply after the researched effect.
+When using other mods which adds research to give you productivity bonus this multiplier will be applied after the researched effect.

 Example: If you have +20% productivity but having a productivity multiplier of 0.9 this would result in +8% productivity.
 (1.2 * 0.9 = 1.08)